Applying for Your Study Permit

 You can apply online to extend your study permit through your personal IRCC Online Account on IRCC's website.
 Make sure you have the required supporting documents before you sit down to complete the form.
 Give yourself enough time to complete and submit the application.

-If you need an assistance with your application, come to the International office with all of your documents and use one of the public computers.
-Regulated International Student Immigration Advisors (RISIAs) are available at Douglas College International office if you need advice on your specific situation.
-You can meet RISIAs during drop-in time or book an appointment.
+If you need assistance with your application, come to the International office with all of your documents and use one of the public computers.
+International Student Advising Specialists (ISASs) are available at Douglas College International office if you need advice on your specific situation.
+You can meet ISASs during the drop-in time.

 Once you have applied to extend your study permit before its expiry date, you are still considered a temporary resident of Canada even after the expiry date of your study permit.
 This is called implied status.
 With implied status, you may continue to stay and study until you receive a response from IRCC as long as you remain in Canada and continue to meet the conditions of your study permit.